OpenTreeOfLife/otcetera/README.md

 OTT id is used to associate labels in different trees)
   2. a full supertree tree and taxonomy tree have the same leaf set in terms of OTT ids

+## Config file

+### The `~/.opentree` file
+You may optionally initialize the global config file `~/.opentree` to specify the location of the OpenTree Taxonomy (OTT).
+Currently the only use of this file in otcetera is to avoid specifying the taxonomy argument on the command-line to a few commands.

+The config file should contain the [opentree] section with a definition for the variable `ott`:

+    [opentree]
+    home = /home/USER/OpenTree
+    ...
+    ott = %(home)s/ott/ott2.9draft12/
+    ...

+You can optionally define a variable such as `home` to point to the parent directory.
+Then you can reference that directory by writing `%(home)s` in other variables in the same section.

 ## Tools for checking a supertree against inputs